SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 title: Three Arguments Against Sola Scriptura
 ---

-This covers three fairly strong arguments against the Protestant doctrine of Sola Scriptura:
+There are three strong arguments against the Protestant doctrine of Sola Scriptura:

-1. Availabilty
+1. Availabilty -  it took a very long time to create the Bible, and even longer for regular people to obtain it
-2. Anarchy
+2. Anarchy - complicated and confusing material + personal interpretation = a fractured religion
-3. Authorship
+3. Authorship - the New Testament's most prolific writer had a credibility problem

 [Download the PDF](/assets/pdfs/sola-scriptura.pdf), and add your comments below.